 To transfer credits to a new owner following a credit sale, the original owner of the credits must pay a fee and submit a completed "application to transfer biodiversity credits" form, available from Forms.

 Retirement of biodiversity credits

 Biodiversity credits must be retired to offset the impact of a development on biodiversity values.
-This may be done to comply with the terms set out in a biobanking statement or, in the case of Part 3A developments, to satisfy consent conditions negotiated with the Department of Planning and Infrastructure.
+This may be done to comply with the terms set out in a BioBanking statement or, in the case of State Significant Development or State Significant Infrastructure, to satisfy consent conditions under the Environmental Planning and Assessment Act 1979.
 Biodiversity credits can also be retired voluntarily, for example by philanthropic organisations.
-The application to retire biodiversity credits form must be submitted to OEH before credit retirement is approved.

-Information about credit holdings, transactions, price history and retirements is shown on the BioBanking Public Register.
+Information about credit holdings, transactions, price history and retirements is shown in the BioBanking Public Registers.

 Page last updated: 27 April 2016